Study French in downtown Quebec City, a UNESCO World Heritage Site, surrounded by the hustle and bustle of a historical

 Will my child be required to speak the language outside of the classroom?

 Language practice and immersion are the main priority of this program.
 While we do not require the students to sign a contact stating they will only speak in the local language, it is highly encouraged that they use their language skills when talking to friends, partaking in the daily excursions and at night in the host family home.
 Program staff and chaperones primarily communicate and answer questions in the local language to encourage this immersion culture.

 How will this program improve my child’s French skills?

 In a traditional classroom, students may learn language skills; however, they are not forced to practice these skills in real-world situations.
 Through language immersion, your child will both learn the practical language skills in a classroom while also being forced to use them with local, native speakers during the excursions and/or host family experience.
 Studies show that 4 weeks of a full language immersion experience can be equivalent to a yearlong college language course because of the intensity of use.

 Why should I choose Greenheart Travel?

 Greenheart Travel provides 24-hour support to you and your child throughout the application, program and alumni processes.
 We are a small staffed non-profit that is accredited with CSIET, so you know you’ll always be talking to a real person on the other line.
 We are proud to always be available for your questions and concerns and we always answer our emails and phone calls quickly.
 We pride ourselves on developing a personal relationship with our participants and love staying connected with them throughout the experience on social media & email.
-We offer the personal connection and support that many of our competitors do not.
+We offer a personal connection and support that many of our competitors do not.

 What if my child has an allergy/specific dietary requirement?